 What are the OSHA Emergency Shower Requirements for Servicing and Maintenance?

 ANSI Z358 also defines the servicing and maintenance requirements for emergency showers and eyewash stations.

 Prevent a buildup of sediment by activating weekly to flush water through the system.
 For eye wash equipment, also check that there is an even flow between the two nozzles.
-To help meet these emergency shower requirements, download our weekly activation test record developed by Hughes Safety Showers.
+To help meet these emergency shower requirements, Justrite recommends downloading and using the weekly activation test record developed by Hughes Safety Showers.

 Annual inspections certify that the emergency safety shower remains compliant with the ANSI requirements.
 Validate water temperature, flow rate, location, operation, etc. on an annual basis.
 This makes sure the equipment is performing how it should and providing the right level of emergency relief.